Poodles 'N' Doodles 'R' Us

 Some people are against giving table scraps or people food, including veggies, fruits, or grains, to dogs.
 They swear all dogs came from wolves and were originally wild and only ate meat, and raw meat at that.
-I believe in the Bible, and according to Genesis 1, there were domesticated (livestock) animals from the beginning.
+We believe in the Bible, and according to Genesis 1, there were domesticated (livestock) animals from the beginning.
 Job had livestock dogs guarding his flock (Job 30:1) and Job is one of the earliest books in the Bible.
 You don't want wild, raw meat-craving wolves guarding your flock.
 The Messiah and the Canaanite woman said dogs can eat the children's crumbs from the Master's table, including bread crumbs.
 See Matthew 15:27.
 I'd say the Creator of the dog is the ultimate authority on what dogs should and should not eat.
 He kind of wrote the manual.
-I don't think that means we should put red wine in their water bowl or share a chocolate bar with Fido, and maybe veggies soaked in herbicides and genetically modified grains were not originally intended to be food for us or our dogs.
+I don't think that means we should put red wine in their water bowl or share a chocolate bar with Fido, and maybe veggies soaked in herbicides and genetically modified corn and caged chickens were not originally intended to be food for us or our dogs.
 We have to think about such things these days, and do the best we can, financially.
 We do know some people foods are toxic to dogs, and young puppies especially have sensitive tummies.
 Dogs tend to get diarrhea or nausea from some foods, or a change in their diet, so you do want to pay attention to what they are eating and how they are digesting it.

 We take great pride in the health and care of our dogs.
 They are trim, athletic, and active, and we try to raise them as holistically as possible.